solarwind101/private-ip-address-inference-in-nat/README.md

 Ports that never return a SYN/ACK across all rounds are reported as in use by another client.

 ### Tuning notes
 - `-t ttl_syn` must be low enough that the probe SYN dies before reaching the server, but high enough to pass the NAT and create a mapping.
 Set it from your hop count to the NAT.
 If it is wrong, every result is unreliable.
-- If you see many false positives, the SYN/ACK replies are being lost.
-Lower `-b` or raise `-g` to reduce burst loss, and check the round-by-round "still missing" counts print.
-They should shrink fast.
-- Use `-d` to sanity check the crafted packets without sending anything.
+This can be determined with tools like traceroute.

 ## 1b.
 Inferring Client Ports in Use (Python, reference)
 ### Configuration